Lesterpaintstheworld/terminal-velocity/documentation/deduplication_findings.md

 # Deduplication Findings for "Terminal Velocity"

+## Deduplication Findings for "Terminal Velocity"

-## Overview
+### Overview
-This document will serve as a record of identified redundancies within the "Terminal Velocity" narrative.
-It will include similar information presented in various forms, along with their contexts.
+This document serves as a record of identified redundancies within the "Terminal Velocity" narrative.
+It includes similar information presented in various forms, along with their contexts.

-## Identified Redundancies and Overlaps
+### Identified Redundancies and Overlaps
 1. **Character Profiles**
    - Overlapping information found in profiles for Isabella Torres and Marcus Reynolds regarding their motivations and backgrounds.